A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

 The second, {\em two-pronged} approach is more modest and involves combining two prongs of justification.
-The first prong is to motivate a proposed measure on conceptual grounds, showing the sense in which it captures the intuitive meaning of what voting power is.
-With this conceptual justification in place, the second prong of justification then requires showing that the measure satisfies a set of reasonable postulates, that is, a set of postulates we should expect any reasonable measure of voting power to satisfy.
-For the more modest approach, both prongs of justification are necessary: on the one hand, because more than one measure may satisfy the set of reasonable axioms, we must turn to conceptual justification to adjudicate between competing proposals; on the other hand, any violations of reasonable postulates count against a measure regardless of how intuitive an interpretation can be provided for its meaning.
+The first prong is to motivate a proposed measure on conceptual grounds, showing the sense in which it captures the core features of the concept of voting power.
+With this conceptual justification in place, the second prong then requires showing that the measure satisfies a set of postulates we should expect any reasonable measure of voting power to satisfy.
+For the more modest approach, both prongs of justification are necessary: on the one hand, because more than one measure may satisfy the set of reasonable axioms, we must turn to conceptual justification to adjudicate between competing proposals; on the other hand, any violations of reasonable postulates count against a measure regardless of how intuitive an interpretation can be provided for its conceptual meaning.
 Thus, for this two-pronged approach, the satisfaction of reasonable postulates serves, not to pick out a uniquely reasonable measure, but to rule out unreasonable measures.